MainulDip/JavaEveryday/README.md

 ### Dealing with `Null`:
 Java allows `null` return in any `reference` type.
 Like, String, Int, Object etc. But returning null end up buggy for lots of different cases.
 Better approach use `Optional<T>` and return `Optional.empty()`

+Jetbrain's @NotNull annotation can also be used. https://www.jetbrains.com/help/idea/annotating-source-code.html#external-annotations

 ```java
 public Optional<Item> getItem(int itemId){